On signed Mordell-Weil groups for abelian varieties: Signed Mordell-Weil group and signed Tate-Shafarevich group

 \end{definition}

 Now, let us define the $\uI$-Mordell-Weil group at the level $\Q_{(n)}$, for which we need to define the local condition at $p$.
-For $n\geq 0$, we define As mentioned before, this definition is in coherence with \cite[Section 1.6]{ponsinet} and \cite[Definition 5.2]{Lei2023plus_minus_MW}. \begin{definition} We define the $\uI$-Mordell-Weil group and the $\uI$-Selmer group over $\Q_{(n)}$ as
+Since $A^\vee(\Q_\infty)[p^\infty]=0$ (see \cite[Lemma 1.1]{LP20}) there is an identification For $n\geq 0$, we define and under the above identification this may be viewed as a subgroup of $H^1(\Q_{(n),p}, A^\vee[p^\infty])$.
+As mentioned before, this definition is in coherence with \cite[Section 1.6]{ponsinet} and \cite[Definition 5.2]{Lei2023plus_minus_MW}. \begin{definition} We define the $\uI$-Mordell-Weil group and the $\uI$-Selmer group over $\Q_{(n)}$ as

 \end{definition} \begin{remark} When $A$ is an elliptic curves over $\Q$ with $a_p=0$, for $\uI=\{1\}$ and $\uI=\{2\}$, these definitions of $\Sel_{\uI}(A^\vee/\Q_{\infty})$ coincide with Kobayashi's plus and minus Selmer groups (see \cite[Appendix A]{BL17}).
 However, the definitions of $ \Sel_{\uI}(A^\vee/\Q_{(n)})$ does not coincide with Kobayashi's plus and minus Selmer groups \cite{kobayashi03} defined using $E^\pm(\Q_{(n),p}) \otimes \Q_p/\Z_p$ (see \cite[Remark 5.4]{Lei2023plus_minus_MW}). \end{remark}